featurit/featurit-sdk-angular/README.md

 In order to track some event in your application, we need to initialize the Module with enableTracking set to true:

+Here you will have to decide if you want to send additional browser info to the server with every event.

 ```

 @NgModule({